 Notes from the Chair

-Please feel free to join us for these events and any other of our many convivial gatherings; our Thursday Rough Cut-talks or our Tuesday Teas (3:30-4:30 PM).
-Explore our course offerings online and be sure to find us during office hours or via email.
-We are an open and diverse group of scholars and practitioners committed to studying media in all forms as well as to making moving images—and to doing so together with our students of all levels.
-In our interface-dominated age, we want to supplement our images with face-to-face dialogue.
+Please join the FMS faculty for these events and any other of our many convivial gatherings (Tuesday Teas and Rough Cut-talks).
+Peruse our course offerings online and find the faculty during office hours or via email.
+We are an open group of scholars and practitioners committed to studying media in all forms as well as to making moving images—and to doing so together.
+In this interface-dominated age, FMS wants to supplement our virtual existence with in-person dialogue.

 Fatima Naqvi, Chair